phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

 kube-apiserver <---> |authn/authz| kube-apiserver
 ```

-kube-apiserver authn requests from kubelet.
-Any credential supported by kube-apiserver is OK.
+The kube-apiserver authenticates requests from the kubelet.
+Any credential supported by the kube-apiserver is acceptable.

-Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/reference/access-authn-authz/node/) called Node Authorizer, that specifically authorizes API requests made by Kubelets.
+Kubernetes uses a [special-purpose authorization mode](https://kubernetes.io/docs/reference/access-authn-authz/node/) called Node Authorizer, that specifically authorizes API requests made by kubelets.

-In order to be authorized by the Node Authorizer, Kubelet must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
+To be authorized by the Node Authorizer, kubelets must use a credential that identifies them as part of the `system:nodes` group, with a username of `system:node:<nodeName>`.

-Generally the kubelet crenditial is a x509 client certificate issued by cluster CA.
+Typically, the kubelet's credential is an x509 client certificate issued by the cluster CA.
-The certificate's subject orignazation is `system:nodes`, subject common name is `system:node:<nodeName>`.
+The certificate's subject organization is `system:nodes`, and its subject common name is `system:node:<nodeName>`.

 ## kube-apiserver requests kubelet